Variational Monte Carlo Optimization of Topological Chiral Superconductors: Introduction

 Whether these states can be energetically favorable against the spin-valley polarized Fermi liquid at densities relevant to experiments remains to be seen.
-The flux attachment ansatz naturally favours Coulomb repulsion, and the presence of a superfluid mode is equivalent to a condition that total angular momentum does not grow faster than linear in particle number.
-This second property brings the kinetic energy to the same order as that of a Fermi liquid, in contrast to arbitrary flux attachment where angular momentum is generally quadratic in particle number.
-However, it is nontrivial to further characterize the spread of such states in momentum space, making comparison to a Fermi liquid difficult.
-While Ref.~\cite{KW240918067} finds that a Laughlin wavefunction based ansatz for the chiral superconductor can win over the Hartree-Fock energy of the quarter Fermi liquid, it does not compare the energetics of a fully optimized wavefunction for both the chiral superconducting states to the Fermi liquid.
+While Ref.~\cite{KW240918067} finds that a Laughlin wavefunction-based ansatz for the chiral superconductor can win over the Hartree-Fock energy of the quarter Fermi liquid, it does not compare the energetics of a fully optimized wavefunction for both the chiral superconducting states and the Fermi liquid.

-In this work, we address the energetics issue more comprehensively via variational Monte Carlo simulations.
-We pinpoint our attention to systems with one- and two-species of electrons, guided by experimental evidence that the superconductors observed are very likely to be valley-polarized.
-We will mainly consider three types of topological chiral superconductors, which are the Pfaffian state for one-species (\ie spin polarized), as well as $K_{2a}$ and $K_{2b}$ states for the two-species (\ie spin unpolarized).
-The Pfaffian state is in the same phase as spinless $p+\ii p$ BCS superconductor~\cite{RG0067}, hosting a single Majorana-fermion edge mode for central charge $c=1/2$.
-The $K_{2a}$-superconductor is in the same phase as spin-triplet $p+\ii p$ BCS superconductor for spin unpolarized Fermi liquid, hosting a single complex-fermion edge mode for central charge $c=1$.
+In this work, we pinpoint our attention to systems with one and two species of electrons, guided by experimental evidence that the superconductors observed are very likely to be valley-polarized.
+We will mainly consider three types of topological chiral superconductors, which are the Pfaffian state for one species (\ie spin polarized), as well as $K_{2a}$ and $K_{2b}$ states for the two species (\ie spin unpolarized).
+The Pfaffian state is in the same phase as a spinless $p+\ii p$ BCS superconductor~\cite{RG0067}, hosting a single Majorana-fermion edge mode for central charge $c=1/2$.
+The $K_{2a}$-superconductor is in the same phase as a spin-triplet $p+\ii p$ BCS superconductor for the spin unpolarized Fermi liquid, hosting a single complex-fermion edge mode for central charge $c=1$.
 The $K_{2b}$-superconductor carries excitations with fractional statistics, and is in a different phase than any BCS superconductor.

-To make a more precise comparison of ground state energies of those states, we concentrate on estimating the ground state energy of spin-valley polarized Fermi liquid by constructing a Slater-Jastrow wavefunction for the correlated Fermi liquid.
-While the correlation energy for the 2D spin-polarized electron gas is known~\cite{C7818, TC8905}, a similar calculation for electron gas subject to quartic dispersion or more general $E_k = c_2 k^2 +c_4 k^4$ dispersion is not yet known.
-In this work, we include the correlation effect and retrieve the correlation energy data for $E_k = c_2 k^2 +c_4 k^4$ dispersion.
+To make a more precise comparison of ground state energies of those states, we concentrate on estimating the ground state energy of spin-valley polarized Fermi liquid by constructing a Slater-Jastrow wavefunction for the correlated Fermi liquid subject to a general $E_k = c_2 k^2 +c_4 k^4$ dispersion, where the result beyond the purely quadratic dispersion~\cite{C7818, TC8905} was not yet discussed.